ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-Instead of applying nested calls to `f` we use a suspended `Trampoline`.
-We
-interpret the trampoline with `.run` only when needed, e.g. in `toIList`.
-The
-changes are minimal, but we now have a stack safe `DList` that can rearrange the
-concatenation of a large number lists without blowing the stack!

 Kita tidak menggunakan panggilan berlapis pada `f`, namun kita menggunakan
 `Trampoline` yang dibekukan.
 Interpretasi `.run` hanya dilakukan bila memang
 benar dibutuhkan, seperti pada `toIList`.
 Perubahan yang dilakukan sebenarnya